Last Updated: March 8, 2022

 Accurate inventory is critical for a business to run smoothly.
 Historically, it’s also been a major source of headaches for most businesses.
 A great POS system can alleviate most of this.
-Retailers make fewer mistakes with cloud-based inventory integrated into your POS.
+Retailers make fewer mistakes with advanced, cloud-based inventory management.
 This can be done offsite and offline, adding some important flexibility.

 Let technology help you with some of the smaller things so you can focus on the bigger issues.
-You can use your POS to notify you when a product is getting low and even suggest certain orders to refill the product.
-This helps ensure that you’re never out of your best sellers.
+You can use your POS to notify you when a product is running low and even suggest certain orders to refill the product.
+This helps ensure that you avoid stockouts and never out of your best sellers.

-Knowing how much to order at any given time is best determined by customizable product reports.
-These can highlight what sells best or worst, at a certain time of the day, week, month or year.
+Knowing how much to order at any given time is best determined by customizable product reports and sales analytics.
+This can highlight what sells best or worst at a certain time of the day, week, month, or year.
 In addition to aiding with ordering, it can be a guide for store promotions or sales.

 4. Store Promotions and Sales

-After analyzing the product reports, determine what you might want to promote and integrate the discounts easily into your POS system.
+After analyzing the product reports, determine what products you might want to promote and market and integrate some discounts into your POS system.
 Make sure your POS can do this in bulk as well.
 You shouldn’t have to make price changes to each individual product.
 Let this POS system feature save you crucial time on menial tasks.

-Speaking of menial tasks, if you have multiple stores, you know how frustrating and confusing inventory can get if you move product from one to the other.
+Speaking of menial tasks, if you have multiple stores, you know how frustrating and confusing inventory can get if you move a product from one to the other.
 It shouldn’t be.
-A POS system integrated between stores allows you to easily track inventory that moves from one to another.
+A POS system integrated between stores allows you to easily track inventory from one to another.